We are well acquainted with doing annoying things for our kids.

 On the other hand, a whole life policy doesn't have a set time frame.
 As such, regardless of when someone passes their policy would be active (assuming all requirements have been met such as paying the whole life insurance premium).

-Life insurance also sometimes makes sense as a wealth management tool—particularly whole life insurance.
 Whole life insurance policies tend to be more expensive than term life.
-That’s because in addition to providing permanent coverage (so long as premium payments are up to date), these policies build cash value over time.
+That’s because in addition to providing permanent coverage (so long as premium payments are up to date), these policies can build cash value over time.
 This is why whole life is also called permanent life.
-(There are also a few types of whole life policies).

-So, regardless of when you pass, with whole life insurance a death benefit will be paid so long as the policy is in-force, and the cash value can provide a source of funds while you’re alive in the form of loans or withdrawals.
+So, regardless of when you pass, with whole life insurance a death benefit will be paid so long as the policy is in-force.
+If your policy has built cash value, you may be able to access these funds via withdrawals and loans during your lifetime.
 Sometimes the cash value can be used to make premium payments as well.

 One parent may plan to stay home for a few years after a baby but know what job (and rough salary) to expect when they return to the workforce.
 Other times, one partner may have been out of the workforce long enough that they aren’t sure what it would look like to job-hunt again.